 The Eviction Process can be stressful for any Landlord.
-As a result of the Tenant failing to pay rent, the Landlord loses a substantial amount of income.
+As a result of the Tenant failing to pay rent, they lose a substantial amount of income.
 However, they will be able to recoup their loss by leasing the property to a new Tenant after the Eviction is completed.
 Therefore, if you need to remove a Tenant, you should hire Broward County Eviction Lawyers.

 How Long is the Eviction Process?

 Broward has a large population of Tenants.
 As a result, there are significant number of Evictions.
 Despite the amount of Evictions, the Process generally takes 4 to 5 weeks.
-On the other hand, if the Tenant agrees to vacate during the Eviction process, the timeline will be greatly reduced.
+On the other hand, if the Tenant agrees to vacate, the timeline will be greatly reduced.

 Factors that determine the length of an Eviction.
 These include: